-The MPO, NCDOT and GoTriangle will continue to update and validate the Triangle Regional Travel Demand Model, in partnership with the Triangle Model Service Bureau housed at ITRE.
+The MPO and GoTriangle will continue to update and validate the Triangle Regional Travel Demand Model, in partnership with the Triangle Model Bureau housed at ITRE.
 The model will be used to develop and maintain the 2050 Metropolitan Transportation Plan.
-Outside consultants have been contracted to provide additional model support and development during the year.
+Outside consultants may be contracted to provide additional model support during the year.